 Heriot-Watt University is an international centre of excellence in Robotics.
 Our MSc Robotics draws on a well-established programme in postgraduate study.

 The EPSRC Centre for Doctoral Training in Robotics and Autonomous Systems (CDT-RAS) is leading in the UK effort to realise the potential of Robotics and AI technology, by producing a new generation of highly skilled researchers, trained to take a central role through technical skill coupled to industry and market awareness.

 Heriot-Watt hosts the UK National Robotarium, a new place for interactions between research and teaching where the upskilling of existing workforce and the provision of new graduates in the field of robotics and AI will be prominent.
-The multimillion pound hub, being built in collaboration with the University of Edinburgh, is due to open at Heriot-Watt University in 2022.
-It will be the UK’s leading innovation hub for robotics and autonomous systems, delivering leading-edge research and support for business creation and growth, as well as data skills.
+The multimillion pound hub, built in collaboration with the University of Edinburgh, opened at Heriot-Watt University's Edinburgh campus in 2022.
+It is the UK's leading innovation hub for robotics and autonomous systems, delivering leading-edge research and support for business creation and growth, as well as data skills.

 - Robotics Systems Science

 - Intelligent Robotics

 - Embedded Systems